St. Louis County Public Health & Human Services

 We value a person’s right to make their own decisions and manage their life (self-determination).
 We engage in an informed decision-making process to support people in choosing the services and resources that best meet their unique needs and the achievement of their personal goals.
 We focus on a person’s desired outcomes, preferences, experience and potential impact on their quality of life.

-Javid’s story
+Christina’s story

 Behavioral Health